mt-mods/jumpdrive/readme.md

 * Choose your target coordinates (should be air or ignore blocks)
 * Select your cube-radius (from 1 to 19 blocks)
 * Set Cascade button to "ON" (Workaround for now)
+* Click "show" and check the green (source) and red (target) destination markers if everything is in range
 * Click "jump"

 # Compatibility